paulz/Kiwi-CedarShortcuts/README.md

 ## Installation

 Kiwi-CedarShortcuts is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, add `pod 'Kiwi-CedarShortcuts'` to your test target in Podfile:

 ```ruby
 target 'Tests' do